1. What is ClimateMusic?

 3. How “scientific” is your music?

 ClimateMusic is science-inspired art, not art-inspired science.
-It is the result of a creative process between composers and a science team that together determine how to translate data into musical elements within the context of a larger score.
-Some features of the music are driven directly by data in various ways throughout the piece.
+It is the result of a creative process between composers and a science team that together determine how to translate insights of climate science into musical elements within the context of a larger score.
+Some features of the music are guided directly by data in various ways throughout the piece.
 Other elements are less constrained, allowing the composer to craft a compelling musical arc that reflects a unique artistic understanding of the scientific story behind the data.
 Consequently, there is a human element in the music that is not strictly “scientific”.
 Visual animations support the music, providing a direct reference to the underlying scientific data.
-Moreover, each performance is coupled with a post-concert public forum during which our audiences have the opportunity to engage with our scientists and composer about the interpretation of the music.
-For additional detail on how the music comes together, please visit the “Current Work” page on this website.
+Moreover, each performance is coupled with a post-concert public forum during which our audiences have the opportunity to engage with our scientists and artists about the interpretation of the music and how it relates to the science.

 4. What are your data sources?

-The data sets for the composition that we are currently performing, “Climate”, by composer Erik Ian Walker, are from simulations from the Community Earth System Model (CESM), an open model that has been used extensively in national and international assessments of climate change.
+The data sets for “Climate”, by composer Erik Ian Walker, are from simulations from the Community Earth System Model (CESM), an open model that has been used extensively in national and international assessments of climate change.
 CESM is sponsored by the National Science Foundation and the United States Department of Energy.
 Please visit http://www2.cesm.ucar.edu for additional information.
 For future compositions we may use other sources.

 5. Are your performances appropriate for children?